How Much Does Assisted Living Cost?

 Amenities

 Facilities with several modern amenities, such as fitness centers, spas, or movie theaters, may be more expensive than facilities with fewer amenities.
 Payne suggested looking beyond aesthetics and focusing, instead, on the quality of the staff and the care they provide.
 Some of the smaller, more affordable facilities may provide excellent care, even if they’re not as fancy as facilities owned by large companies.
-Ask, too, about staff turnover.
+For example, a facility might offer a specialized mattress for back pain, significantly enhancing residents’ comfort.

 Geographic location